 According to a statement issued by Pete Hess, CEO of Lithium, they have made their decision to sunset the Klout service on May 25.

-I have never been a huge fan of Klout, and I have to admit, I had forgotten that Klout existed, but I loved their idea very much.
+I have never been a huge fan of Klout, and I must admit, I had forgotten that it existed, but I loved their idea very much.
 I enjoyed my Klout score in the early days.

-Why I put everything behind and decide to write about Klout at its dying second?
+Why did I put everything behind me and decide to write about Klout at its dying second?

-Because, at the time they have started the Klout and invented the social media influence quantification method in 2008, everybody wrote about Klout such as how stupid this score is, how it quantify human interactions and some privacy protection issues of the platform.
+Because at the time they started this fantastic platform and invented the social media influence quantification method in 2008, everybody wrote about it, such as how stupid this score is, how it quantifies human interactions, and some privacy protection issues of the platform.
 This storm was hitting harder on them at that time.

 So, why not now when it is dying?

-In many people’s eyes, Klout did not provide an accurate mechanism to calculate the influential score.
+In many people’s eyes, that platform did not provide an accurate mechanism to calculate the influential score.
 It did not analyze your internet presence accurately.
 It couldn’t measure every type of influence.
-Its scores didn’t reflect the true expertise of people.
+Its scores didn’t reflect the actual expertise of people.

 Yes, of course, all these are sensible arguments.

-But, critics didn’t see that Klout has started something big.
-They are the first members of the evolution of the “influencer marketing.”
+But critics didn’t see that they had started something big.
+They are the first members of the evolution of “influencer marketing.”
 They are the pioneers of measuring social media interaction and upgraded it to influencer marketing.

 It was an important score for them as freelancers work on social media.
 So, now they’ll have to find another method, and I hope many alternatives will emerge soon with the death of Klout.

-It seems like European Union’s General Data Protection Regulation (GDPR) which effective May 25, 2018, partially responsible for the Klout’s sunsetting.
-TechCrunch reports, a Lithium spokesman said: “The upcoming deadline for GDPR implementation simply expedited our plans to sunset Klout.”
+TechCrunch reports a Lithium spokesman said: “The upcoming deadline for GDPR implementation simply expedited our plans to sunset Klout.”